What do people search for with their voice using Google Now?

 In mid 2016 a respected UK digital agency wrote a blog starting that "....no official nor relevant voice search tool exists yet.
 Which means that it is impossible to get data from queries that people are voicing with their Google Now..." (thedrum.com/opinion/2016/05/11/your-brand-really-speaking-same-language-voice-searchers-around-globe).

-This is quite simply nonsense, as you will see below in a article written (as you can see in the date stamp) nearly a year before (in 2015) the aforementioned article.
+This is quite simply nonsense, as you will see below in a article written (as you can see in the date stamp - I've updated this site's CMS which used to show the original post and the last update dates) nearly a year before (in 2015) the aforementioned article.
 Here is my latest research from 2016.

 Google Now is a voice activated intelligent personal assistant developed by Google and launched in 2012; it is similar to Apple's Siri, Amazon's Echo and Microsoft's Cortana.
 Google Now is available within the Google Search mobile app for Android and iOS, as well as the Chrome web browser from Google on personal computers.
 By using Google's Keyword Planner and the free data available from http://keywordtool.io/ (a tool based on Google's Autocomplete suggestions) we can do keyword research see some of what people searching for using their voices on Google.